wgao19/flow-notes/notes/callable-properties-and-function-statics.md

-## Callable properties and function statics
+## Callable Properties and Function Statics

 You can annotate functions as callable objects, i.e.,